jerrymarino/swiftyswiftvim/README.md

 ### Ideas for starter projects

-- Write documentation that explains how to use this
 - Improve build system and dependency integration
 - Design an end to end integration testing system
-- Integrate GoogleTest for CPP units
 - Get `GoToDefinition` working end to end
 - Implement a semantic search engine
-- Add the ability to bootstrap a project from an Xcode project

 ### Ideas for YCM starter projects